BadlionClient/BadlionClientCPSAPI/readme.md

 1. Clone this repository
 2. Compile the plugin(s) you want to use (you only need one per Minecraft network).
 2. Place the compiled plugins from the `target` directories into your `plugins` directory on your server.
-3. Turn on the BungeeCord or Bukkit server and a default config will be automatically made in `plugins/BadlionClientCPSAPI/config.json`
+3. Turn on the Velocity, BungeeCord or Bukkit server and a default config will be automatically made in `plugins/BadlionClientCPSAPI/config.json`
 4. Edit the config as you see fit and reboot the server after you have finished editing the config (see below for more information).

 ### Example Config